Abertay-University-SDI/ipxe-uefi/README.md

 chain tftp://${next-server}/vanguard/single/${netX/ip}.ipxe || chain tftp://${next-server}/vanguard/main.ipxe || prompt --key s --timeout 10000 Chainloading failed, hit 's' for the iPXE shell; reboot in 10 seconds.
 Do not change file paths without recompiling! - Thomas Kranenburg && shell || reboot
 ```

-Here the bootloader first looks for an IP specified menu located at [DHCP IP ADDRESS]/vanguard/single/[HOST IP ADDRESS].ipxe.
+Here the bootloader first looks for an IP specified menu located at:

+[DHCP IP ADDRESS]/vanguard/single/[HOST IP ADDRESS].ipxe.

-For example: ``` tftp://10.1.0.3/vanguard/single/10.1.5.20.ipxe ```
+For example: ```tftp://10.1.0.3/vanguard/single/10.1.5.20.ipxe```

 This allows for host specific menus to be deployed per system.
 Notice the file paths are hard coded.
 Any change to file paths will sadly require a recompile.
 If this IP specific menu is not present it then checks for a default menu.

-The one specified here for example would be: ``` tftp://10.1.0.3/vanguard/main.ipxe ```
+The one specified here for example would be: ```tftp://10.1.0.3/vanguard/main.ipxe```